ChainAgnostic/varsig/README.md

 ## Header

-A varsig header MUST metadata about both the [signature] and [payload encoding] that was signed over.
+A Varsig header MUST metadata about both the [signature] and [payload encoding] that was signed over.
 Either field MAY be composed of one or more segments.
 The number of segments MUST be determined by the first segment.
 Recursive sub-segments MAY be used.

-A varsig header MUST begin with one or more varsig segments that desicribe.....
+A Varsig header MUST begin with one or more Varsig segments that configure the signature.

 ```abnf
 varsig-header = %x34 signature-algorithm-metadata payload-encoding-metadata